 The Financial Times (yet again) provides a great model here.
 In order to access any article, a user has to subscribe.
 Therefore, their premium content visibility is extremely high, helping them to have gained a very large number of digital subscribers.

 Actionable advice: We’d recommend increasing the visibility of your paid content which will, in turn, increase the number of users who see your paywall.
 However, you should test this KPI and analyze its results in order to find the optimal visibility rate for your business, audience and content.
-The Financial Times strategy, for example, might not work as well for your company.
+The Financial Times' strategy, at 100% visibility, might not work as well for your company and audience.

 Step 2: Seeing the paywall